-- Make sure that the power switch is set to "off" before connecting any input or output, or operating the switches on the rear panel.
-See page 8 regarding installation. - Make sure that the AC mains voltage is correct, and the same as the one printed on the rear panel of the amplifier.
-See page 8 regarding operating voltage and power consumption. - Make sure that the switches on the rear panel for operation modes, gain switch and clip limiter switch are in the correct position.
-See page 7 regarding operation modes and page 13 regarding clip limiters. - It is always a good idea to turn down the gain controls during power-up to prevent from speaker damage in case of a high signal being present at the input.
+- Make sure that the power switch is set to "off" before connecting any input or output or operating the switches on rear panel.
+See pages 10 about installation. - Make sure that the AC mains voltage is correct and the same as the one printed on the rear panel of the amplifier.
+See pages 10, about operating voltage and power consumption. - Make sure that the switches on the rear panel for operation modes, clip-limiters, and the MLS[TM] switch are in the correct position.
+See page 7 about operation modes, page 15 about clip limiters and 9 for the MLS switch. - It is always a good idea to turn down the gain controls during power-up, to prevent speaker damage in case a high signal is present at the input.